 Facial recognition also has a role to play in helping to authorise payments, making that process more efficient.
 Companies like MasterCard have already implemented systems powered by facial recognition, where a customer can confirm a payment using the camera on their phone, or a camera supplied by the vendor.

-In terms of how this can be used by those in the hospitality industry, imagine a hotel where guests go to a kiosk, check out using facial recognition and confirm their payment in the same way, with no need to interact with a single hotel employee.
+In terms of how this can be used by those in the hospitality sector, imagine a hotel where guests go to a kiosk, check out using facial recognition and confirm their payment in the same way, with no need to interact with a single hotel employee.
 Kiosks can also be used in restaurants, allowing customers to pay seamlessly on their way out.

 4. Research and Information